fission-codes/fission-translate/TRANSLATIONS_CONTRIBUTION_GUIDELINES.md

 3. Swap out the English text for your translated text.

 4. Submit a pull request to the [Fission Translate](https://github.com/jenncoop/fission-translate) repo with your changes.
+If you need more information on how to do this, Github has some great documentation [here](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 5. Give yourself a high five and pat on the back because YOU ARE AWESOME.